2024 California Election Results For Cannabis Candidates & Measures

 U.S. House District 13 (Modesto) – NO ENDORSEMENT

 Incumbent John Duarte (R) and Adam Gray (D) are running in this rematch fro 2022, when Duarte defeated Gray by 564 votes.
 Gray was a member of the California Assembly, representing District 21 in 2021/2022.
 He posted a weak voting record for a Democratic Assembly member, including voting against the Cal NORML–sponsored Employment Rights bill AB 2188 in 2022.
 However, he voted for bills to expand interstate commerce and medical access to marijuana.
 In 2019 he sponsored an anti-vape bill that would have adversely impacted cannabis.
-TOO CLOSE TO CALL.
+GRAY WINS.

 U.S. House District 16 (Palo Alto / Pacifica) – ENDORSE LOW